LoftusN13/ms4-boojiebar/README.md

 #### *Delete Blog*
 - Accessible to admin via the *Delete* links contained on both the blog card panels and each individual blog page.
 - Once this Delete link is clicked, the blog post will immediately be deleted from the site.
-    - This is not ideal to have in place as the admin could easily delete them accidentally.
+    - This is not ideal to have in place as the admin could easily delete them accidentally so a defensive feature is required.
-    - A defensive feature will be implemented in a future release.
+        - **At the point of project submission, this defensive feature has not been added and so is left as a feature to be implemented.**.

 ### **Features Left to Implement**
+#### *Defensive Features*
+- For a future release, there needs to be some defense in place for the deletion of blogs and products to prevent admin users from deleting them accidentally.
+- This may be done in the form of a delete modal that is triggered upon clicking Delete and will ensure the admin user has to select confirm to delete.

+#### *Edit and Delete Blog Comments*
+- For a future release, the buttons/links for Edit and Delete of blog comments need to be functional.
+- The deletion aspect will also need some defense as mentioned above.

+#### *Social Aspects*
+- The ability for registered users to engage with one another, e.g. directly responding to someone's blog comments.
+- Potentially giving registered users the option to upload their own blog posts, with admin still having the option to delete if not appropriate.
+- Potenially incorporate some kind of recipe database where users can browse cocktail/drink recipes and registered users can add to the database.

 ---
 ## <p align="center">**Technologies Used**</p>